-One of the most misunderstood verses in the Bible is:
+One of the most misunderstood Bible verse is:

 John speaks in 1 John 1:8 to people who have NOT been born again yet